dsccommunity/xPSDesiredStateConfiguration/README.md

 * **CertificateThumbprint**: Thumbprint of the certificate which should be used for encryption/decryption.

 ### xEnvironment
-Provides a mechanism to configure and manage environment variables on a machine and/or process.
+Provides a mechanism to configure and manage environment variables for a machine or process.

 #### Requirements